Stemming the tide on marine plastic pollution, from City to Sea.

 Video evidence of the issue we’re facing in Bristol.

-Our city-wide campaign that to promote drinking water around the city – direct from the tap!
+Our national campaign to promote drinking water around on the go – direct from the tap!

 Find out how you can be a part of the solution, come to our next meeting or get in touch!